 Long Term Effects Of Vaping

-Vaping is the new normal for many people, especially among the young population.
-Even though vaping isn't as hazardous as other similar activities, it's still not healthy.
+Vaping is the new normal for many people, especially young people.
+Even though vaping isn't as hazardous as other similar activities, it's still unhealthy.
 Many websites promote vaping as a safer alternative, but the reality is that it can lead to lung damage and other health issues in the long run.

 The number of vapers keeps going up every year.
-Instead of going for proven harmful substances to get a daily dose of nicotine, people have switched to vaporizers.
-While it might be a little less hazardous, this new trend is becoming a serious threat to public health.
+Instead of going for proven harmful substances to get a daily dose of nicotine, people have switched to Vaporizer.
+While it might be less hazardous, this new trend seriously threatens public health.
 Nicotine is a poisonous substance, and an overdose could be lethal, no matter how you get it inside your body.

 Many Downsides and Only A Few Upsides

-Companies behind vaporizers claim how their devices are ideal for helping people get over some nasty habits.
-However, since these devices are still new, there's not enough evidence to support those claims.
+Companies behind vaporizers claim their devices are ideal for helping people overcome nasty habits.
+However, since these devices are new, insufficient evidence supports those claims.

-There are dozens of methods you can try, and vaping might not be one of them.
+You can try dozens of methods, and vaping might not be one.
 The difference is in the substances we inhale.
-E-juices don't have so many toxic contaminants, but that doesn't make them safe.
-Since vaping is still not completely under control, it often slips below the radar, and people think that it's entirely safe.
+E-juices don't have many toxic contaminants, which doesn't make them safe.
+Since vaping is still not entirely under control, it often slips below the radar, and people think it's safe.
 The truth is that substandard vaping products, like vape juice and devices, can lead to health issues in the long run.

 Most E-Liquids Contain Nicotine, Which Harms Brain Development